fusiandrea28/HealthDeskStation/README.md

 If the saved network is out of range, or no credentials are present in the memory, the WiFi setup will begin.

 The ESP32 enters a WiFi setup mode by turning on an access point.
 A smartphone or PC can be used to connect to the ESP32 WiFi network.
+- Navigate to 192.168.4.1
 An intuitive webpage lets you pick an SSID and insert a password to connect to.
 The device restarts if the connection is successful.

 Once the device is connected to the internet, it gathers data every 60 seconds from a Sensirion SCD41 sensor connected via I2C interface.